 Residents intending to visit the country or are already there should monitor the situation, exercise caution, attend to personal safety and avoid protests and large gatherings of people.
-Residents who need assistance may call the 24-hour hotline of the Assistance to Hong Kong Residents Unit (AHU) of the Immigration Department at (852)1868 or contact the Chinese Embassy in India at consular protection hotline: (91) 9810597886.
+Residents should not travel to border areas with Pakistan and the state of Jammu and Kashmir.
+Residents who need assistance may call the 24-hour hotline of the Assistance to Hong Kong Residents Unit (AHU) of the Immigration Department at (852)1868 or contact the Chinese Embassy in India at consular protection hotline: (91) 11-26112343 and 9810597886.
 The local emergency phone number to contact police is 100.

 - In early December 2015, heavy rainfall and severe flooding in the Tamil Nadu region in southern India, including capital Chennai, caused severe disruption to transportation and local services.
 The Chennai airport was once closed and some trains had been cancelled.